ardiesan/engineers-log/_posts/2022-11-22-What-is-seeding.md

 ```
 With command, you are able to seed your database `users` table.

-After you are able to successfully execute the `php artisan db:seed` if you check your database, your database should have a table named `users` with 10 row of data.
+After you are able to successfully execute the `php artisan db:seed`, if you check your database, your database should have a table named `users` with 10 row of data.

 Sample: